 The Cooper Housing Institute is guided by five notable academic and advocacy leaders in the housing community.
 The advisors use their combined wealth of experience in homelessness and housing issues to provide the CHI with recommendations in pursuit its goal: Ensuring everyone in the U.S. has access to affordable and safe housing.

 Dr. Robert Dietz is Chief Economist and Senior Vice President for Economics and Housing Policy for the National Association of Home Builders (NAHB), where his responsibilities include housing market analysis, economic forecasting and industry surveys, and housing policy research.
 He has published academic research on the benefits of homeownership, federal tax policy, and other housing issues, and has testified before Congress on real estate policy issues.
-He is often cited on housing and economic issues in the Wall Street Journal, CNBC, and other media sources.
 Prior to joining NAHB in 2005, Robert worked as an economist for the Congressional Joint Committee on Taxation, where he was the committee’s real estate expert.
-He is a native of Dayton, Ohio and eared a Ph.D. in Economics from the Ohio State University.
+He is a native of Dayton, Ohio and earned a Ph.D. in Economics from the Ohio State University.

 Dr. Norweeta Milburn is a Professor-in-Residence in the Department of Psychiatry and Biobehavioral Sciences at the UCLA Semel Institute, Senior Director of Research and Evaluation at the Nathanson Family Resilience Center, Co-Director of the DMH-UCLA Prevention Center of Excellence, and Director of the UCLA Center for AIDS Research Health Disparities Core.
-She received her Ph.D. in Community Psychology from the University of Michigan (Ann Arbor).
 Dr. Milburn is a Fellow in the American Psychological Association (APA).
-She has been a member of the APA Committee on Children, Youth and Families, and chaired the APA 2009 Presidential Task Force on Psychology’s Contribution to End Homelessness.
-Prior to coming to UCLA, she was an Associate Professor of Psychology at Hofstra University in New York and Assistant Director of the Psy.D. program in School/Community Psychology.
-Her research interests include homelessness, substance abuse, mental health and family-based behavioral interventions.
-Dr. Milburn has been honored with an inaugural membership in the Leadership Institute for Women in Psychology and the Community, Culture and Prevention Science Award from the Society for Prevention Research.
+She has been a member of the APA Committee on Children, Youth and Families, and chaired the APA 2009 Presidential Task Force on Psychology’s Contribution to End Homelessnes.
+She received her Ph.D. in Community Psychology from the University of Michigan.

-Denise B. Muha serves as the Executive Director of the National Leased Housing Association (NLHA), a post she has held since 1988.
-The National Leased Housing Association is a membership organization involved in the development, management and administration of federally assisted rental housing for persons of low and moderate incomes.
+Denise B. Muha serves as the Executive Director of the National Leased Housing Association (NLHA).
 In addition to overseeing the day-to-day operations of the Association, Ms. Muha works with NLHA’s 500 member organizations to formulate policy on issues impacting the assisted multifamily rental housing industry and represents these positions before HUD and Congress.
-Ms. Muha has also presented testimony to various congressional committees including the Senate Banking Committee and the House Financial Services Committee on numerous affordable housing issues.
-Ms. Muha holds a BA from Thiel College.
-She serves on the Advisory Boards of the Assisted Housing Management Insider and Tax Credit Insider and the Value Advisor Fund.
-She also is a director on the Bollinger Foundation board and the NLHA Education Fund board.
+She serves on the Advisory Boards of the Assisted Housing Management Insider and Tax Credit Insider and the Value Advisor Fund and is a director on the Bollinger Foundation board and the NLHA Education Fund board.
 She was inducted into the Affordable Housing Finance Hall of Fame in 2019.
+Ms. Muha holds a bachelor of arts from Thiel College.

-Dr. Sam Tsemberis, clinical psychologist, is Founder and CEO of the Pathways Housing First Institute which provides consultation, technical assistance, presentations, and workshops— in person and online across the globe.
+Dr. Sam Tsemberis, clinical psychologist, is Founder and CEO of the Pathways Housing First Institute.
+He also serves as the ED for the Greater Los Angeles VA-UCLA Center of Excellence for Training and Research on Veterans Homelessness and Recovery.
 Dr. Tsemberis developed the Housing First (HF) program, which offers housing as basic human right and effectively supports recovery for individuals, families, and youth experiencing homelessness.
-HF programs operate across the US, Canada, many EU countries, Australia, and New Zealand.
-Dr. Tsemberis also serves as the ED for the Greater Los Angeles VA-UCLA Center of Excellence for Training and Research on Veterans Homelessness and Recovery.
 Dr. Tsemberis was awarded the Distinguished Contribution to Independent Practice award from the American Psychological Association in 2016 and the Meritorious Service Cross awarded by the Lieutenant Governor of Canada in 2018.
-Dr. Tsemberis is author of Housing First, Hazelden Publishing and co-author of Housing First, Oxford University Press as well as many research articles and book chapters.
+He is author of Housing First: The Pathways Model to End Homelessness and co-author of Housing First: Ending Homelessness, Transforming Systems, and Changing.
+Dr. Tsemberis earned his PhD in Clinical and Community Psychology from New York University.

 Pamela West leads the real estate impact investment strategy with Nuveen’s Real Assets group.
-She is a seasoned real estate professional with 20+ years of experience and has executed over $10B of transactions in acquisitions, dispositions financing and asset management within the U.S. Prior to joining the Impact team, Pamela was the regional head of acquisitions and asset management for the northeast and mid-Atlantic region for TH Real Estate, a subsidiary of Nuveen.
-In addition to her professional activity, Pamela is a Board Member of the Real Estate Executive Council and a Board Member of Bold Charter Schools in the Bronx, NY.
-She also serves on the Real Estate Advisory Board for the City Parks Foundation in New York City.
+In addition to her professional activity, Pamela is a Board Member of the Real Estate Executive Council and a Board Member of Bold Charter Schools in the Bronx, NY and also serves on the Real Estate Advisory Board for the City Parks Foundation in New York City.
 She is a member of the ULI Affordable Housing Investors Council and the Real Estate Roundtable’s President Council.
 Pamela received a bachelor’s degree in English education from the University of North Carolina at Greensboro and an MBA in real estate and finance from the University of North Carolina at Chapel Hill.